neopragma/dnmusic/concept-euphonium.md

 For what it's worth, I'm in the latter camp.
 I tend to focus on clean playing to a greater extent than most players I know - to the point that they sometimes tease me about it.

+### Valve clatter

 A second type of noise can occur when metallic parts come into direct contact.
-I've noticed this happening on Besson euphoniums.
-The valve caps are shaped like inverted cups.
-The problem may occur on other brands that have a similar valve cap design.

-The (relatively) sharp edges of the caps eventually cut through the felt pads that prevent metal-to-metal contact.
-Then we hear a clanking noise when the player closes a valve.

-Of course, this can be managed through routine instrument care; but it isn't a problem on models that have flat valve caps.
-The issue pertains to "concept" because different players will accept different levels of noise before they take corrective action.
+The instrument is made almost entirely of metal.

+The valves are designed to enable free movement while avoiding metal-on-metal contact.
+Some of the parts are made of non-metal materials - plastic, nylon, rubber, felt, etc.

+These parts - valve guides, silencer pads - can wear out through normal use of the instrument, and must be replaced.
+This is part of routine maintenance of the instrument, but many players let a lot of time pass before they get around to doing it, and their valves may become quite noisy.

+I've seen this on all brands and models of euphonium.
+It seems to be a bigger issue on Bessons, because the valve caps are shaped like inverted cups, and their (relatively) sharp edges tend to cut through the silencer pads.

+But it happens on all euphoniums, even high-end models like Willson and John Packer Sterling, which have flat valve caps.

+Top professional soloists may not worry about this so much, as they receive instruments from manufacturers as a way for the manufacturers to promote their products through the soloists' public appearances, and through clinics sponsored by the manufacturers.
+They don't play a horn long enough for the non-metal parts to wear out.
+But for us mortals, regular maintenance of our equipment is advisable.

 ## Players to listen to